aFuzzyBear/astro-ui/docs/XElement/guides/Styling.md

+---
+page_title: "Styling with XElement"
+page_description: "Discussing the various ways to style your XElements"
+---

 # Styling XElement

 On this page we will be exploring the many ways you can apply your styles to your component.